danherrera/guessing-game-rust/README.md

 cargo run
 ```

-I was impressed by the comprehensive warnings the rust compiler demonstrated (e.g. warning when a `Result` is not used).
+I was impressed by the comprehensive warnings the rust compiler demonstrated.

 ### Language Features